 The formula of g (gravitational acceleration) is:

-The value of g on some of the objects is given below in table:
+The value of g on some of the objects is given below in the table:

-Value of g at centre of earth is zero.
+The value of g at the center of earth is zero.